lutischan-ferenc/resource-monitor-v2/readme.md

 # CPU and Memory Monitor

-This repository contains two system tray applications written in C:
+This repository contains two system tray applications written in Go:
 - **CPU Monitor**: Displays CPU usage per core and updates a bar chart icon in the system tray.